IRCC Bursaries

 This money is drawn from an overall pot of money that, if not used, may be redistributed elsewhere across other bursaries.

-When an attendee with a lived experience of inequality participates in or administers research, or attends a related event, they might have to balance:
+This pot is offered in acknowledgement that due to structural inequality not everyone experiences Research Culture work in the same way.
+When an attendee with a lived experience of discrimination participates in or administers research, or attends a related event, they might have to:

-representing their lived experience to a group
+• represent their lived experience to a group

-emotions related to their personal experiences of inequality
+• manage the emotional impact of their personal experiences of inequality

-a lack of understanding from other participants
+• face a lack of understanding from other participants

 Attendees with lived experience of inequality may also face exclusionary behaviours elsewhere—in their work or in their personal life—that their peers do not.